 b.
 Acceptance of the Obligation, repeated by all candidates while standing, and led by the presiding member;

 c.
 Presentation of the certificate and ring.
 The inductees come forward as their names are called, are greeted by the presiding members, and receive their rings, the symbol of the Order.
 If eminent engineers are to be inducted, they may be recognized first and then asked to assist in greeting the others;

 d.
 A final charge should be given by the presiding member, calling attention to the significance of the Obligation and the honor of the calling [see Reference Samples];

 e.
 A reception should be held following the ceremony for members of the Order and their guests.

 9. After the first ceremony in a locality, complete and submit your Application for Charter.
 A Charter will then be issued to your organization (local society of professional engineers or engineering college) as a new Link (local chapter) of the Order.

-10. Immediately following your ceremony, send the list of inductees’ full names and dates of induction to National Headquarters with $10.00 per inductee.
+10. Immediately following your ceremony, send the list of inductees’ full names and dates of induction to National Headquarters.
 The inductees will then be entered into the national membership roster.

 11. A permanent board of governors of several members of the Order should be established immediately after the first ceremony in a locality.
 This group should maintain a roster of inductees for the Link, screen new applicants, and make arrangements for future Ring Ceremonies.